Schools and Programs

 Rice School of Architecture

-The Rice School of Architecture depends on a corps of dynamic researchers and teachers who excel in a think tank environment, gravitate toward innovations in research and teaching and enhance the conversations so essential to the architectural discipline.
-To this end, we are raising funds for faculty research and endowment of key faculty positions, including a professor in the practice and a junior professor.
-We will also enhance our public spaces to attract the best architects and collaborators and equip the RSA shop with technologies on par with those of practicing architects.
+The Rice School of Architecture depends on a corps of dynamic researchers and teachers who excel in a think tank environment, gravitate toward innovation and enhance the conversations so essential to the architectural discipline.
+To this end, we are raising funds for faculty research and student initiatives, including research travel.
+We continue to enhance the spaces to attract top students and faculty, including the Fabrication Lab, our hands-on workspace featuring 3-D printers, laser cutters and technological resources that give our students access to the tools of practicing architects.

 Glasscock School of Continuing Studies